aashari/mcp-server-atlassian-confluence/README.md

 ---

-*Made with ❤️ for teams who want to bring AI into their knowledge management workflow.*
+*Made with care for teams who want to bring AI into their knowledge management workflow.*